Red Caboose Motel: Post-Denlinger era

 Denlinger, who died in 2008, retired from the operation after 22 years in February 1993 when it was sold for $1.3 million to Kevin and Susan Cavanaugh and partner Peter Botta.

 In August 2001, the owners were Wayne Jackson and Scott Fix, according to a report about a potential sewer violation lodged by the town of Paradise.
 The motel was forced to close for several months in the summer of 2002 by the Pennsylvania Department of Environmental Protection because of high nitrate levels in the motel's well water and related leaks in the septic system.
 It was fined at least $12,000.
 The motel was ordered to close again in October when nitrate levels were still double the amount allowed by state and federal standards, despite the addition of a nitrate treatment plant.
 Pennsylvania attorney general Jerry Pappert sued for restitution of booking reservation deposits not returned after the closure.
 The owners were ordered to pay $9,000 in restitution and $7,000 in fines and fees.

 Jackson and Fix sold the property in 2003.
-One report says it was purchased by Dan and Judy Mowery in April of that year, while another says the Mowerys purchased the only the restaurant in September 2003.
+One report says it was purchased by Dan and Judy Mowery in April of that year, while another says the Mowerys purchased only the restaurant in September 2003.
 By December, the motel was in Chapter 7 bankruptcy.
 The owner in July 2004 was reported to be Farmer's First Bank which had foreclosed on the mortgage leading to the bankruptcy filing.
 The property was then under the management of a court-appointed receiver.
 The bank tried to dispose of the property in a sheriff's sale in the fall of 2004 but no one was will to pay at least the amount owed on the mortgage, so the bank retained the property.